 DEXA Scan (a.k.a DXA): This is one of the most common methods used to diagnose osteoporosis.
 It’s a bone mineral density test that will give you a T-score.
 This T-score compares your bone density with that of an average healthy young adult of your gender.
 Your first step is to speak with your doctor about osteoporosis and get their recommendation on where and when you should sign up for a test.

 (Stay tuned.
 AlgaeCal will soon be releasing an online osteo/fracture risk assessment that should help people quickly determine what their risk level is of breaking a bone prematurely due to osteoporosis.)

-Ways to Prevent or Bounce Back from Osteoporosis, Naturally
+Ways to Prevent or Bounce Back from Bone Loss, Naturally

-Calcium: The best way to prevent osteoporosis is to build strong bones by getting adequate amounts of calcium along with magnesium, trace minerals, vitamins D3 and vitamin K2 from your diet.
-Osteoporosis is not only due to insufficient daily calcium intake but rather because we do not get sufficient amounts of bone building nutrients in our diet.
+Calcium: The best way to prevent bone loss is to build strong bones by getting adequate amounts of calcium along with magnesium, trace minerals, vitamins D3 and vitamin K2 from your diet.
+Osteoporosis is not only due to insufficient daily calcium intake but rather because we do not get sufficient amounts of bone healthy nutrients in our diet.